MathieuMorel62/holbertonschool-web_react/react_intro/README.md

 - **Start the project**: After installation, run `npm start` to see the React application in action.
 - **Modify a component**: Open `src/App.js` and modify the components to see the changes in real time.

+## ✨ Main Features

+1. **React Components**: Creation and use of components to build dynamic user interfaces.
+2. **State Management**: Use of the state in components to manage application data.
+3. **Props**: Passing data to child components via props for a modular architecture.

 ## 📝 List of Tasks

 | Number | Task | Description |